k16022000/user_management/README.md

 # React User Management System

 A React application for user authentication and user management, including user list, CRUD operations (Create, Read, Update, Delete), pagination, and search functionality.
-This application utilizes **Redux** for state management, **React Router** for navigation, and **Ant Design** for UI components.
+This application utilizes **Redux-Saga** for state management, **React Router** for navigation, and **Ant Design** for UI components.
 The application is built using **TypeScript** to enhance type safety and code quality.

 Vercel: https://usermanagement-kohl.vercel.app/